 Rachel Fraser discovers the benefits of keeping horses on tracks and how to make changes to your set-up without breaking the bank

-On a mission to help my horses reach — and stay at — a healthy weight, I came across the ‘Paddock Paradise’ system of keeping horses.
+On a mission to help my horses reach — and stay at — a healthy weight, I came across the ‘Paddock Paradise’ or track system of keeping horses.

 The (very) basic principle is to have a track — usually running around the perimeter of a field — with water, hay and supplements distributed at different points along it to ensure horses are motivated to keep moving.

 Tracks can include a variety of surfaces such as hardcore and woodchip as well as obstacles, small logs for example, for horses to negotiate.
 Some tracks are entirely grass-free, but hay is usually provided ad-lib so the horse can learn to self-regulate its intake.

 A wider area should also be provided along the track for the horses to gather, socialise and lie down.

 Track living has helped Charmaine Walker’s pony (pictured below) lose weight.

 She explains: “It had been something I’d been experimenting with for a long time and a few months ago I was lucky enough to be offered my own yard to rent.
 The landowner is fantastic and was happy for me to have the track.

 “I think attitudes towards tracks are changing and the system is gaining traction.
 It does take some time for those with more traditional set-ups to adjust, but honestly I have seen such a change with my two, I would be sad to go back to full paddock turnout.”

 A livery yard using a track system